Cat and Dog Teeth Cleaning in Chicago

 - Difficulty chewing/eating

 We know how difficult it can be to manage your pet’s oral care at home, especially when it comes to teeth cleaning.
 However, if you start your pet on brushing early in their life, they can become more cooperative over time.
 Ideally, you should brush your pet’s teeth at least five days a week.
-Regular brushing prevents plaque and tartar from building up on the teeth, and it has the added benefit of giving you and your pet some bonding time.
-We would be more than happy to provide you with a demonstration the next time your bring your pet in to see us!
-We understand that not all pets will allow their owners to brush their teeth.
+Regular brushing prevents plaque and tartar from building up on the teeth, with the added benefit of giving you and your pet some bonding time.
+We would be happy to provide a demonstration the next time your bring your pet in to see us!

-To learn about additional at-home dog and cat teeth cleaning options or to schedule a dental assessment and treatment, give us a call today at (312) 421-2275.
+To learn about additional at-home dog and cat teeth cleaning options, reach out to our team.